python/typing/docs/spec/callables.rst

         ...

-A function's "signature" refers to its list of parameters (including the name, category, optional declared type, and whether it has a default argument value) plus its return type.
+A function's "signature" refers to its list of parameters (including the name, kind, optional declared type, and whether it has a default argument value) plus its return type.
 The signature of the function above is ``(a: str, /, b, *args, c=..., **kwargs) -> None``.
 Note that the default argument value for parameter ``c`` is denoted as ``...`` here because the